roby2014/roby2014.me/_posts/programming-colorlight-ecp5/2022-12-19-programming-a-colorlight-5a-75e-board-ECP5-FPGA-with-open-source-tools.md

 ---
 layout: post
-title: Programming a Colorlight 5A-75E board (ECP5 FPGA) with FT232RL using open source tools.
+title: Hacking a Colorlight 5A-75E board (ECP5 FPGA) with FT232RL and open-source FPGA tools.
 date: 2022-12-19 01:00 +0700
 modified: 2022-01-12 01:00 +0700
 description: Programming a Colorlight 5A-75E board (ECP5 FPGA) with open source tools using FT232RL as a JTAG programmer.